GivyBoy/Quant-Portfolio-Tool/readme.md

     > Rising Sophomore, studying Math, CS, and Physics.
 Doing research on Classifiers, particularly Deep Neural Nets, at an REU, a NSF Funded Research Fellowship.
 Observing Inter/Intra-Class Boundaries in the latent space, with potential applications to evaluate the robustness of a classifier without prior training data or test data.
 Plan to develop a mock betting simulator, akin to those used for Quantiative Trading interviews, to develop strategy.

-3. Delaney Dvorsky
-    > Sophomore, studying Math, CS, and History.
-Doing research on using Genetic Algorithms and Machine Learning to better generate inputs in molecular dynamics simulations for solvents, such as partial charges and Lennard-Jones terms.

 3. Matthew Mione

     > Sophomore, studying Math and CS.
 Interested in doing pure math research in fields of probability theory and mathematical modeling of real-world scenarios.
 Fun fact about me: I have a cookie monster onesie, and I like to play piano.
 You may contact me at <matthewmione@gmail.com> or <mxm194032@miami.edu>.